Direct links to:

 Persons who are granted protection status S may travel abroad and return to Switzerland without a travel permit (Art.
 9 para.
 8 Ordinance on the Issue of Travel Documents for Foreign Nationals).
-They may engage in gainful employment (including self-employment) without having to wait a certain period to do so.
+They may engage in gainful employment (including self-employment) immediately.

-There is no quantitative limitation for protection status S.
+There is no quota for protection status S.

 Who is eligible for protection status S?

 According to the Federal Council’s general ruling of 11 March 2022:

 - Ukrainian citizens seeking protection and their family members (partners, minor children and other close relatives who were fully or partially supported at the time of flight) who were resident in Ukraine before 24 February 2022.

 - Persons of other nationalities and stateless persons seeking protection and their family members as defined in pargrapha a) above who held international or national protection status in Ukraine before 24 February 2022.